 Fidelity Labs just introduced Cora, which it calls a VR “agent.”
 Built using Amazon Web Services’ VR application Sumerian, Cora can answer questions on how stocks are doing, pull up company charts, and answer questions on how a company is doing.
 A client can verbally ask Cora questions in a VR chat room.

 Cora is a prototype, and the VR/AR employee training programs are in the pilot stage, but the possibilities are limitless.

 The Evolution of Financial Services

 While VR and AR are good for emotional journeys to help clients understand what aging, or retirement, or parenthood are like, and to motivate action around financial planning, there’s still a long way to go.

 “There hasn’t been wide adoption of VR and AR technology yet,” notes Martin.
 “Maybe we can have this takeoff in the next decade.”

-That being said, it’s interesting to think about where financial services is headed in the future.
-In the mean time, contact an expert financial advisor to help you gain the insight you need to properly plan for your future.
+Regardless, it’s compelling to think about where the financial services sector is headed.
+In the meantime, contact an expert financial advisor to help you gain the insight you need to properly plan for your future investments.

 Find an Advisor Near You